MicrosoftDocs/azure-dev-docs/java/spring-framework/configure-spring-cloud-stream-binder-java-app-with-service-bus.md

 ## Use the Spring Cloud Stream Binder starter

-1. Locate the *pom.xml* file in the root directory of your app; for example:
+1. Locate the *pom.xml* file in the parent directory of your app; for example:

     `C:\SpringBoot\servicebus\pom.xml`